 Members of the Maui Nui Makai Network with Polynesian Voyaging Society president Nainoa Thompson, fourth from left, and Kahu Sam Ohu Gon III, right.
 Photo by Sean Marrs.

-Scientists are mapping and monitoring the ‘opihi population in the Northwestern Hawaiian Island and believe hybridization is occurring between the yellowfoot and blackfoot ‘opihi.
+Scientists are mapping and monitoring the ‘opihi population in the Northwestern Hawaiian Islands and believe hybridization is occurring between the yellowfoot and blackfoot ‘opihi.
 Photo courtesy NOAA.

 Scientists on a recent expedition to the Papahanaumokuakea Marine National Monumenthave discovered a mingling of the yellowfoot and blackfoot ‘opihi on Mokumanamana.
 The good news is that the hybridization means ‘opihi, a prized delicacy in Hawaii, may be more resilient against the effects of climate change and other disturbances.